petedejoy/documentation/v2/apache_airflow/tutorial/dag-deployment.md

 sidebar: platform_sidebar
 ---

-This is a step-by-step guide for using the Astronomer CLI to deploy a DAG to your Airflow instance.
+This is a step-by-step guide for using the Astronomer CLI (command line interface) to deploy a DAG to your Airflow instance.

 ### Prerequisites

 * Before you can deploy a DAG, you will need to have both docker and the Astronomer CLI installed.
 Head to [Astronomer CLI Setup](/v2/apache_airflow/cli) for more instructions.

-* You will also need to have a provisioned Airflow instance for your organization.
+* You will also need to have a provisioned an Airflow instance for your organization.
 Check this by going to your [Astronomer Pro App](https://pro.astronomer.io/login).
 Your PRO tab should show Web Server and Scheduler as "Ready".

 ### Project Setup
 First, you will need to login with your Astronomer credentials: `astro login`.
+You can login from any directory.

-Next, create a project directory, this is where your DAGs will be stored locally:
+Next, create a project directory where you'll work locally:

 >mkdir /path/to/project